Hoaru/Academic-Search-Engine/README.md

 # Academic-Search-Engine

+- Created a search engine for users to find resources of academic references.
+- Applied hidden Markov statistical model, Inverted-Index and TF-IDF to process corpus.
+- Construct a Convolutional Neural Network with TensorFlow and Python to classify academic reference based on labeled corpus and achieved accuracy of 95.3%.
+- Ranked A+ as the top %1 course final project.

 Search engine is a system that collects information from the Internet according to a certain strategy and using a specific computer program, organizes and processes the information， provides retrieval services for users, and displays the relevant information to users.
 Search engine is a retrieval technology which